Table of contents

 - Focus on Self-Care

 Knowing how to support a recovering alcoholic or drug addict isn’t always easy.
 When a loved one or relative enters recovery, it can be a time of great joy as well as simultaneous doubt and confusion, perhaps even a little fear on the part of everyone concerned.
 While you want the best for your recovering relative, you may feel unsure of the most appropriate approach to take.
-So how do you support an addict in recovery?
+So how do you support an alcoholic in recovery?
 The most important thing to remember is that your support and encouragement are a crucial part of his or her overall sobriety.
 Here are six valuable ways to help you support your relative’s recovery.

 Keep Family Life as Simple as Possible